-This is partly due to its architecture and stone built houses but mainly due to its altitude, as the centre of the village is located at approximately 600m from sea level.
+This is partly due to its architecture and stone built houses, but mainly due to its altitude, as the centre of the village is located at approximately 600m above sea level.

 It was built by Cretans in the 9th century, with its inhabitants being a mix of people from Crete and Asia Minor.
 It is said that there was a Naxos, or Axos, in ancient times in Crete, but this is not a confirmed fact.

 Apeiranthos dialect different from the rest of Naxos